Pramods389/Sales_Dashboard/README.md

 ## Sales_Dashboard
-Designed and developed an interactive Excel dashboard to analyze and visualize bike sales data across multiple dimensions using the Europe Bike Sales dataset (Kaggle).
-The dashboard provides actionable insights for sales, profit, and customer demographics through dynamic charts, KPIs, and slicers.
+I designed and developed an interactive Excel dashboard to analyze and visualize bike sales data with various information using the Europe Bike Sales dataset (Kaggle).
+The dashboard provides insights for sales, profit, and customer demographics through dynamic charts, and slicers.

 ## Business Requirements:
 - What is the monthly trend of revenue?